DiUS/pact-workshop-js-v1/README.md

 ## Step 12 - provider states for the providers

 To be able to verify our providers, we need to be able to change the data that the provider returns.
-To do this, we need to instrument the running API with a couple of [diagnostic endpoints](https://github.com/pact-foundation/pact-js#api-with-provider-states) to modify the data available to the API at runtime.
+To do this, we need to instrument the running API with an extra [diagnostic endpoint](https://github.com/pact-foundation/pact-js#api-with-provider-states) to modify the data available to the API at runtime.

 For our case, we are just going to use an in memory object to act as our persistence layer, but in a real project you would probably use a database.

-_NOTE_: We are in the process of [removing](https://github.com/pact-foundation/pact-node/pull/40) the `providerStatesUrl` property which will simplify this process.
 Here is our data store:

 ```js
 const dataStore = {